A concept of two genders not only limits ourselves but may be at the root of environmental destruction.

 Add to this the common definition of gender being bound in the binary male/female model; we can begin to see the ambiguity of meaning.
 When faced with the word ‘transgender’ the majority of people take the third meaning of the prefix ‘trans’; change, while a minority might take the first or second meanings.
 In reality, neither of these are really in line with the concept of multiple genders.
 Trans as change still forces us into the binary boxes, man or woman, the change being from one gender box to the other.
 Whereas across or beyond as the meaning of the prefix places transgender outside of the binary gender boxes.

-“calalai, biological females who take on many of the roles and functions expected of men; calabai, biological males who in many respects adhere to the expectations of women; and bissu…who act as priests.” —Sex, Gender, and Priests in South Sulawesi, Indonesia By Sharyn Graham
+calalai, biological females who take on many of the roles and functions expected of men; calabai, biological males who in many respects adhere to the expectations of women; and bissu…who act as priests.

 These other gendered individuals do not “transition” like most Western ‘transgender’ people, they are simply accepted by the society as they were born.
 This concept is not restricted to the Bugis.
 Most indigenous cultures of the Americas, India, Pacific Islands, Africa and Southeast Asia also recognize the larger diversity of gender among humans.

 The breaking of a culture starts with the death of the spiritual leader, the corruption of the local natural belief system and the installation of rigid social structures that evolved from foreign environments.
 In particular, this is evident in the gender issue, not just the male/female boxes we have been conditioned into, but in all the different mixes that the idea of gender can cover.
-Can we rethink the concept of gender in Western culture?
-Can we accept the diversity of human identity and gain better respect of diversity in nature?
+How can we rethink the concept of gender in Western culture?
+How can we accept the diversity of human identity and gain a better respect for diversity in nature?

 We have pioneered the largest worldwide conversation about what it means to be a good man in the 21st century.
 Your support of our work is inspiring and invaluable.